sopra-fs24-group-18/server/contributions.md

 Implement the logic to enter a room by roomID.

-Implement API routes for register page.
+Implement routes for register page.

 **Plan for this week**